 Here is a long-overdue short video from our travels through Cuba in January 2017.
 Cuba was one of the countries most devastated by recent hurricanes.
 They have been largely skipped in the international aid effort and the United States makes it nearly impossible to help them in any way.
 We are researching ways to help and will report back if we find something legitimate.
 Please comment if you have any ideas!!!

 Havana is a paradise for music and art, and on our Sunday there we decided to check out an amazing little spot for both!
 Callejon de Hamel is a short block in central Havana that’s also the center of Afro-Cuban culture in the city.
 Eclectic and artsy, it almost seems like the Burning Man of Cuba.
-Funky art galleries, rapping buskers, recycled street art, Santería icons, performers, and wall-to-wall people enjoying the lively atmosphere.
+Funky art galleries, rapping buskers, recycled street art, Santeria icons, performers, and wall-to-wall people enjoying the lively atmosphere.
 In Havana Santaria is still very popular.
 Mixing Catholicism and ancient African religions, it’s definitely the most popular religious belief in Cuba.

 Our taxi was a red ’50s Chevy with the inside refurbished and a big TV screen that played loud reggaeton music videos.
 It was awesome.
 In Cuba travelers have two options for accommodation: government-run hotels or private “casas particulares” which are rooms in private family homes.
 Kind of like AirBNB, the casas are much more affordable and friendly than the overpriced, stark government hotels!
 In Havana we stayed in a fifth floor apartment in the center, with a nice lady whose Spanish was understandable.